mia-platform/documentation/docs/fast_data/what_is_fast_data.md

 ### 24/7 operations

-Mia-Platform Fast Data ensures an experience uninterrupted real-time data access, available 24/7, even during system maintenance or downtime.
-Our solution guarantees that data provisioning remains seamless and reliable, leveraging a resilient data layer that functions continuously regardless of API availability or system status.
-This setup enables you to serve channels and access critical information without disruption, ensuring that your data remains accessible and operational around the clock.
+Mia-Platform Fast Data ensures uninterrupted access to real-time data, available 24/7, even during maintenance or system downtime.
+Our solution ensures that data provisioning remains seamless and reliable, leveraging a resilient data layer that operates continuously regardless of API availability or system status.
+This setup allows channels to be served and critical information to be accessed without interruption, ensuring that your data remains accessible and operational around the clock.

 ### Data standardization